 TK is an Ipswich-based Christian charity whose mission is to reach out with compassion and practical support to women struggling with addictions.
 Our "Women Together" (WT) groups offer support and hope for any woman whose life has been affected by any addiction at any stage of recovery.
-We are also nearing completion of the first phase of a purpose-built residential therapeutic rehabilitation centre.
-We are recruiting the team that will operate the therapeutic services which we hope will commence during 2017.
+We have also completed the first phase of a purpose-built residential therapeutic rehabilitation centre.
+We are recruiting the team that will operate the therapeutic services which we hope will commence during the summer of 2017.
 TK has relationships with over 300 local individuals, community partners, churches, substance misuse specialists and organisations who support us as volunteers, service suppliers, advisors and fundraisers.

 Women Together Groups